-As a moon god, Menulis, is one in a long line of forgotten masculine moon deities found in many countries, from Africa, Germanic, Maori, Japanese, etc. A few of these deities, Dionysus, Osiris and Orpheus also suffered death by dismemberment.
-This is reminiscent of the phases of the moon and the shamanic initiation.
+As a moon god, Menulis, is one, in a long line of forgotten masculine moon deities, found in many countries; from Africa, Germanic, Maori, Japanese, and so on.
+A few of these deities, Dionysus, Osiris, and Orpheus, also suffered death by dismemberment.
+This is reminiscent of the phases of the moon, and the shamanic initiation.

-Just as the moon is dismembered and renewed, so the gods die and are reborn as symbols of the immortality of the soul.
-A sign of hope that even the most tattered soul, or life, can be healed and brought back to its fullness.
+Just as the moon is dismembered and renews, so the gods die, and are reborn as symbols of the immortality of the soul.
+A sign of hope, that even the most tattered soul, or life, can be healed, and brought back to its fullness.

-Osiris suffered death at the hands of his brother Set (Seth), who cut up his body into fourteen pieces, which is also the number of the nights of the waning moon.
+Osiris suffered death, at the hands of his brother Set (Seth), who cut up his body into fourteen pieces, which is also the number of the nights of the waning moon.
 He then scattered and buried the pieces all over Egypt.
 Because of this, Egypt became known as the land of the moon.

-Osiris’s consort Isis, gathered all the pieces and embalmed him.
-Here one of the coffin texts is thought to indicate that Isis is impregnated with their son Horus, by a flash of lightning.
+Osiris”s consort, Isis, gathered all the pieces, and embalmed him.
+One of the coffin texts is thought to indicate that Isis is impregnated with their son Horus, by a flash of lightning.
 Soon after this, however, Osiris passed into the Duat, and became God of the Underworld.

-Lightning has long been associated with fertility, initiation, and for Buddhists, the death of illusion and the birth of enlightenment.
-The old tales tell us that Orpheus, like Menulis, was struck by lightning.
-A bolt that was thrown by Zeus in punishment for revealing the mysteries.
+Lightning has long been associated with fertility, initiation and, for Buddhists, the death of illusion, and the birth of enlightenment.
+The old tales tell us that Orpheus, like Menulis, was struck by lightning, a bolt, that was thrown by Zeus, in punishment for revealing the mysteries.

-We are told that Orpheus had tried to reform the Dionysian mysteries, because they had lost their way and become debauched.
+We are told that Orpheus had tried to reform the Dionysian mysteries, because they had lost their way, and become debauched.
 This is not uncommon.
-For “indescribable practices such as Bacchanalia were introduced, perversion ruled supreme; for no institution can be any better than the members of which it is composed.”
-This often happens when secret traditions and core meanings become lost.
-Or when money and power are involved.
+For: “indescribable practices, such as Bacchanalia, were introduced, and perversion ruled supreme; for no institution can be any better than the members of which it is composed.”
+This often happens, when secret traditions, and core meanings, become lost, or when money and power are involved.

 As a Thracian Prince and a shaman, Orpheus brought harmony and balance.
 What happened after his death, is symbolic of this.
 The lyre was placed in the Temple of Apollo, while his head rested a while in the sanctuary of Dionysus.
-This may be seen as a shamanic motif, as the skulls of deceased Yukagir shamans, in Eastern Siberia, used to be enshrined and employed for divination.
+This may be seen as a shamanic motif, as the skulls of deceased Yukagir shamans, in Eastern Siberia, used to be enshrined and employed, for divination.

-Another shamanic thread is seen in the Siberian shamans who were said to be able to, by their music, summon birds and beasts to listen to them.
-Orpheus’s journey to the underworld may also be viewed in shamanic terms, as a journey to recover a lost or stolen soul.
+Another shamanic thread is seen in the Siberian shamans, who were said to be able, by their music, to summon birds and beasts to listen to them.
+Orpheus”s journey to the underworld may also be viewed in shamanic terms, as a journey to recover a lost or stolen soul.

-Even in death Orpheus stands between, and unites Apollo and Dionysus.
-Friedrich Nietzsche wrote in the Birth of Tragedy, that “now in art, in our living, we can accent the light that we lose touch with the dark energy and dynamism of the time factor within us, and then we become stilted, dry, dead.
+Even in death, Orpheus stands between, and unites, Apollo and Dionysus.
+Friedrich Nietzsche wrote, in the Birth of Tragedy, that: “now in art, in our living, we can accent the light that we lose touch with, the dark energy and dynamism of the time factor, within us, and then we become stilted, dry, dead.
 In contrast to the vitality of transformation.
 The problem of art, and life, is to balance these two.”

-If we see Dionysus as representing the “thrust of time that destroys all things and brings forth all things.”
-We may see Orpheus as a metaphor for what happens when we become unbalanced.
+If we see Dionysus as representing the: “thrust of time, that destroys all things, and brings forth all things”, we may see Orpheus as a metaphor for what happens when we become unbalanced.
 Life stagnates.
-All things die, but if everything is energy, then nothing dies, instead it is transformed.
+All things die but, if everything is energy, then nothing dies, instead it is transformed.

-From a spiritual point of view, the immortality of the soul, and/or renewal of nature, is symbolised by the world saviour who dies and is reborn.
-Orpheus may be viewed this way, for as Rilke wrote:
+From a spiritual point of view, the immortality of the soul, and/or renewal of nature, is symbolised by the world saviour, who dies, and is reborn.
+Orpheus may be viewed this way for, as Rilke wrote: